TechGunnerINC/TechGunner/README.md

 Updates in real-time,

-has 1B OPS,
+Can handle 1B OPS,

-has 1B throughput,
+has a really high throughput,

 supports CRUD, SSR & SPA,